Responsible AI Summit North America: Day 2 - Wednesday, June 24, 2026

 Shone Mousseiri

-Director of AI Validation and Governance
+Head of AI Model Validation and Governance

 Manulife